ryechris/Go-Intro/README.md

 If it doesn't exist, the Crawler is to report so.

-If it does exists, the Crawler must report that it's been found, or that is was found before.
+If it does exist, the Crawler must report that it's been found, or that is was found before.

 However, we have a problem.
 We can efficiently keep track of whether a URL has been found with a map, but goroutines operating in the same memory space on one map may geenrate problems.